Ajou-Soft-19/EPAS-Client/api/plugin-EN.md

 }
 ```

-vehicleId is the ID of the emergency vehicle registered with the EPAS server. `longitude` and `latitude` represent the location information of the emergency vehicle driver, `isUsingNavi` indicates whether the emergency vehicle driver is using navigation. `meterPerSec` represents the speed of the emergency vehicle driver, and `direction` represents the direction of movement of the emergency vehicle driver. `timestamp` indicates the time the message was sent. `onEmergencyEvent` indicates whether the emergency vehicle driver is in an emergency situation. `naviPathId` is the navigation path ID of the emergency vehicle driver. `emergencyEventId` is the ID of the emergency situation in which the emergency vehicle driver is participating.
+`longitude` and `latitude` represent the location information of the emergency vehicle driver, `isUsingNavi` indicates whether the emergency vehicle driver is using navigation. `meterPerSec` represents the speed of the emergency vehicle driver, and `direction` represents the direction of movement of the emergency vehicle driver. `timestamp` indicates the time the message was sent. `onEmergencyEvent` indicates whether the emergency vehicle driver is in an emergency situation. `naviPathId` is the navigation path ID of the emergency vehicle driver. `emergencyEventId` is the ID of the emergency situation in which the emergency vehicle driver is participating.

 If the emergency vehicle driver is in an emergency situation, set `onEmergencyEvent` to true and set `emergencyEventId`.
 In this case, the server sends the location information of the emergency vehicle driver in an emergency situation to other users nearby.